 They must have high electrical resistance to prevent current leakage.
 The dielectric material must not change its conductance with exposure to various environments.

 The substrate is analyzed for surface and volume resistance to ensure the board’s conductive nature stays below the requirements.

 The material must be stable in case of a power surge and high-voltage sparks.

 The critical property of the substrate is its thermal conductivity.

 The material must conduct thermal energy produced by the components on board.

-The material must also be resistive to thermal shocks and overheating of the components.
+The material must also resist thermal shocks and overheating of the components.

-The thermal coefficient must remain constant with the exposure to various environments.
+The thermal coefficient must remain constant with exposure to various environments.

-Glass epoxy laminate is the most used PCBs substrate.
-It is made by compression of multiple glass fiber sheets together with a temperature-activated epoxy-based adhesive in-between them.
+Glass epoxy laminate is the most used PCB substrate.
+It is made by compressing multiple glass fiber sheets with a temperature-activated epoxy-based adhesive in between them.